Back to overview

 What Is Really At Stake

 Climate policy is the collision between planetary risk and everyday affordability.
 The question is not whether transition is needed, but whether it is governed in a way people see as fair.
+This week, the first audit point is fairness claims say who pays during transition bottlenecks and who is protected from cost shocks.

 Behind The Scene

 Targets are announced centrally, but costs land locally: farmers, drivers, renters, small firms, and energy-intensive regions experience policy as bills, paperwork, and uncertainty.
+The recurring blind spot here is whether fairness claims say who pays during transition bottlenecks and who is protected from cost shocks.

 How Society Is Reacting